2022 Michigan 4-H Mark of Excellence award winners announced

 The essay theme is “Because of 4-H, I can…” and the youth referred to their 4-H experiences as ones that have allowed them to make new friends, try new projects, explore new places and help their dreams come true.
 Some credited 4-H with helping them increase their public speaking skills, confidence, and time management skills.
 Other 4-H’ers wrote with excitement about their club meetings, events, exhibits and community service projects.

-“These young members look forward to the future and are eager to see where 4-H will take them next,” said Jake DeDecker, Michigan State University Extension 4-H State Leader.
+“These young members look forward to the future and are eager to see where 4-H will take them next,” said Jake DeDecker, Michigan State University Extension 4-H state leader.
 “The Mark of Excellence essay contest not only provides a space for youth to think critically about their experiences but also recognizes them for engaging in these learning opportunities.”

-Overall, 20 4-H members from 16 counties were honored as 2021 Mark of Excellence county winners.
+Overall, 15 4-H members from 11 counties were honored as 2022 Mark of Excellence county winners.

-- Cass County: Alexus Johnson
+- Cass County: Connor Baker

-- Washtenaw County: Westin Rogers
+- Washtenaw County: Amelia Long and Westin Rogers

 Each recipient received a medal, and their winning essays were added to the Mark of Excellence history book at the Michigan 4-H Foundation and State 4-H Office at MSU Extension.